pbrochart/oaunofficial/README.md

 Add gcc attribute annotations for printf, non-returning functions...
 Revision 325: Safer and more secure handling of disconnected clients and clients with malformed or illegal info strings and fix some bugs.
+Revision 326: Make the damage plumes more readable and add cg_fovAdjust.